Skip to main content

 Accreditation

-The clinical psychology program at Oklahoma State University has been continuously accredited by the American Psychological Association since 1971.
+The clinical psychology program at Oklahoma State University has been continuously accredited by the American Psychological Association since 1971 and has been accredited by the Psychological Clinical Science Accreditation System since 2018.
 The program integrates scientific and professional training through research, practicum, and didactic experiences.
-The program has recently transitioned from a scientist-practitioner model to a clinical science model and is a member of the Academy of Psychological Clinical Science.
+The program transitioned from a scientist-practitioner model to a clinical science model and is a member of the Academy of Psychological Clinical Science.
 Our program recognizes clinical training as a core competency in the development of clinical scientists and we believe that clinical competency facilitates and informs clinical science.
 Thus, we strive to provide excellent clinical training that integrates science and practice through the development of knowledge and skills in basic psychology, research methodology, clinical theory, assessment, case conceptualization, prevention, and treatment procedures.
 Four specialized tracks are offered: clinical child, health psychology, pediatric psychology and adult psychopathology.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: